Staff Profile: Steven T. Pittenger

 Steven T. Pittenger, Ph.D.

-Program Officer
+Program Director

 Office of Drug Development Partnership Programs

-Email Steven T. Pittenger
+Portrait of Steven T. Pittenger

 Biography

 Prior to joining NCATS as a scientific program manager in 2018, Pittenger was a postdoctoral fellow working under the supervision of Marina Picciotto, Ph.D., at the Yale School of Medicine, Department of Psychiatry, examining the role of cholinergic modulation of the basolateral amygdala GABAergic microcircuit in adaptive and maladaptive behavioral responses to stress.
-He obtained his master’s degree and doctorate in psychology from the University of Nebraska in 2016 under the guidance of Rick Bevins, Ph.D.
+He obtained his master’s degree and doctorate from the University of Nebraska in 2016 under the guidance of Rick Bevins, Ph.D.
 His graduate research focused on examining the biological mechanisms underlying methamphetamine relapse.
 Pittenger has authored more than 20 peer-reviewed manuscripts.

 Research Topics